vcokltfre/pointlessutils/README.md

 ## Decorators

-There are currently 5 pointless decorators available to use:
+There are currently 6 pointless decorators available to use:

 - `@none` - Causes the function to always return `None`
 - `@true` - Causes the function to always return `True`
 - `@false` - Causes the function to always return `False`
 - `@maybe` - Causes the function to return a random choice of `True` or `False`
 - `@never` - The function will never return and will block indefinitely
+- `@always` - The function is now a generator that indefinitely yields `True`

 These decorators can be used on either normal or async functions.
 For example: